geffzhang/store-modular-monolith/README.md

 - ✔️ **[`Hangfire`](https://github.com/HangfireIO/Hangfire)** - Easy way to perform fire-and-forget, delayed and recurring tasks inside ASP.NET apps
 - ✔️ **[`EasyCaching`](https://github.com/dotnetcore/EasyCaching)** - Open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier.
 - ✔️ **[`AutoMapper`](https://github.com/AutoMapper/AutoMapper)** - Convention-based object-object mapper in .NET.
+- ✔️ **[`Hellang.Middleware.ProblemDetails`](https://github.com/khellang/Middleware/tree/master/src/ProblemDetails)** - A middleware for handling exception in .Net Core
+- ✔️ **[`NetArchTest`](https://github.com/BenMorris/NetArchTest)** - A fluent API for .Net that can enforce architectural rules in unit tests.
+- ✔️ **[`EntityFramework.Exceptions`](https://github.com/Giorgi/EntityFramework.Exceptions)** - Handle database errors easily when working with Entity Framework Core.
+Supports SQLServer, PostgreSQL, SQLite, Oracle and MySql
+- ✔️ **[`EntityFrameworkCore.Triggered`](https://github.com/koenbeuk/EntityFrameworkCore.Triggered)** - Triggers for EFCore.
+Respond to changes in your DbContext before and after they are committed to the database.
 ## 4. Domain

 ### 4.1 Domain Description